KULL-Centre/PRISM/software/rosetta_ddG_pipeline/README.md

 ```

-## Please be aware of
+### Recommendations & caveats
-### missing atoms
+#### missing atoms
 If your input structure contains missing non-heavy atoms, those will (likely) be remodeled during relax.
+It might happen that clashes due to rebuilding are not resolved during the minimization (although not expected).
 We advice everyone to compare their input and output structure for consistency.

+#### missing residues
+Missing residues are ignored and open loops are also not closed.

+#### deviating values and consitency checks
+Values that differ from normal runs, like a large fraction of high-scoring ddGs are not automatically detected and should be kept in mind for the user.

+If a relaxed structure has Eres for a residue >0 REU, all varianats of that base residue should be interpreted with care.
+You can calculate those values with the following function: ../software/scripts/pdb_to_prism - rosetta_energy_to_prism function with the input parameters: relaxed_pdb_file (output from the pipeline), temp_dir (for calculations and information for the prism parser: pdbID, pdbchain, uniprot_id; and outputs: pdb_prism_file
+It extracts the energies from the final output pdb of the relaxation (summed up as comments at the bottom of the file).

+#### (automatic) download of PDBs and general recommendations
+An automatic download of pdb-ids is not possible and also not recommended.
+We highly recommend to pre-process first the pdb before handing it to the pipeline (e.g. with [PDB-redo](https://pdb-redo.eu/)) to reduce errors.